 Each project in the Scholars for Solving Poverty program aims to address issues of poverty or social inequality in the community.
 For example, projects may focus on improvement and reform related to educational outreach, food insecurity, youth development, criminal justice, labor and employment relations, or housing and homelessness.
 Learn more.

-The application period for Summer 2020 scholars programs is now open.
-All applications must be submitted by 11:59 p.m. on Feb 1, 2020.
-Students will be notified of acceptance into a program by March 2020.
+The application period for Summer 2020 scholars programs is now closed.
+All applications were due on Feb 3, 2020.

 Eligibility and Preference: